Short Interest & Fails-to-Deliver API — SEC FTD + FINRA avatar

 Share

-Merge two official US market-structure disclosures — SEC Fails-to-Deliver (FTD) and FINRA consolidated short interest — into one clean, per-ticker time series with change and spike flags.
-Keyless official sources, one normalized schema, ready to chart, alert on, or feed to an agent.
+Merges two official, keyless US market-structure disclosures — the SEC Fails-to-Deliver (FTD) semi-monthly files and the FINRA Consolidated Equity Short Interest bi-monthly file — into one per-ticker time series with change and spike flags.

 Who it's for